albacoretuna/flowdock-search-and-analytics/README.md

 docker-compose up

 # start the app
-cd app
-node app/index.js
+npm start
 ```
 This process might take some time depending on the number of messages that need to be indexed.

 # Developer notes
 What are we trying to achieve here?